Priorities in gravitational waveforms for future space-borne detectors: vacuum accuracy or environment?: Comparing the phase of gravitational waves

+In order to {mimic vacuum waveform templates of arbitrary precision}, we model the phase evolution of a source using a phenomenological form for Eq.~\eqref{eq:fdot}, based on the PN series as well as dimensional arguments \citep[see also][]{2021ii2}.
+It reads

+where {the exponent $j$ denotes the $(n/2)$-th effective PN order and we arbitrarily set all dimensionless coefficients $A_j = 1$, thus only preserving the physical $(v/c)$ scaling information \citep[see, e.g.][]{2020cardosomaselli} .} {Note that, while Eq.~\eqref{eq:fdotphenom} is only a crude simplification, there are several fundamental uncertainties in the modelling of environmental effects which will overshadow any loss of precision due to setting $A_j = 1$.
+Note also that we are assuming that the phase evolution can be well described by orbit-averaged equations, losing information regarding the initial true anomaly of the source, an important parameter in many waveform models.}

-Even in the case of vacuum sources, the accuracy required to extract a maximal amount of information is bounded by the inherent SNR limitations of GW detectors.
-The SNR of a GW event can be approximated by the following formula \citep[see, e.g.][]{2016Klein}:
+Even in the case of vacuum sources, the accuracy required to extract a maximal amount of information is bounded by the inherent SNR limitations of GW detectors. {A simple approximation of} the SNR of a GW event can be {found by using} the following formula \citep[see, e.g.][]{2016Klein}:

 where $S_{\rm t}$ is the detector's power spectral density and $h_{\rm c}$ the source's characteristic strain.
 For the former, we take the LISA specifications as reported in \cite{2019robson}.
 The latter reads